SHxKM/macos-setup/README.md

 ### To Do:

 1. ~~Figure out order of operations (in an `install.sh` file)~~
-2. Copy settings files to their appropreiate places
+2. Copy settings files to their appropriate places
 3. Make sure operations are safe
 4. ~~Make sure dobrew.sh installs in the right directories~~